alastairrmcneill/ScreenshotEditor/plan.md

 - Share button opens share sheet.
 - Image preview is shared in current state (crop + style + background).
+- Option to just save photo or to share to other apps

 ---